GeorgeLychock/Project-Management-Dashboard---MS2/README.md

 -   OpenWeather Widget
     -   Add wind speed, wind chill, and time zone data to panel view
     -   Ability for user to input zip code to access weather data (currently set to Quincy, MA, USA locale)
+-   Finish the project form validation function to check against a list of 'bad' words or other offending input

 ### Sprints and Release Strategy
 -   Sprint 1 2/21 - 2/27